-On your Golden Circle tour you will get a small taste of what Iceland has to offer.
-The entire country is filled with geothermal landscapes, powerful waterfalls, volcanos and so much more.
+On your Golden Circle tour in Iceland you will get a small taste of what the country has to offer.
+Iceland is filled with geothermal landscapes, powerful waterfalls, volcanos and so much more.
 If your first stop is the Golden Circle tour then you will definitely end the day excited about the rest of your trip!

 Disclaimer: This post may contain affiliate links, meaning I may receive a small compensation at no additional cost to you.
 I only recommend products or services that I personally use and have been essential for me as a travel blogger.